Blue Triangle or Common Bluebottle

 The Caterpillar starts life as a white, yellow, or greenish round egg which is laid on the new shoots of its food plant.
 It is often found on the introduced

-although its other food plants include Australian natives such as:
+although its other food plants include Australian natives in LAURACEAE such as:

-The mother butterfly is quite particular, and usually only lays her eggs on a food plant.
+The female butterfly is quite particular, usually only laying her eggs on a food plant.
 Occasionally however she makes a mistake, and we have found the eggs on

 The underside of the wings are similarly marked with turquoise patches, and each hind wing has some red dots on its underside.